guzhaoyuan/whereisZion/README.md

 - [x] everything
 - [ ] root router with openWRT
 - [ ] encrypt mosquitto connection ssl
+- [ ] ban mosquitto msg from other ip
 - [ ] reverse error check of position detector if server not receive position report for a long time
 - [ ] use invisible ink to debug